cindylgarcia/pmd2023/README.md

 ## Tools Used In This Course

-PHP development tools such extensions for popular code editors and Xdebug.
+PHP development tools extensions used in popular code editors and Xdebug.